z80/ignition/README.md

 - [ ] A BUG: "A body with joints is destroyed" warning message is displayed sometimes.
 - [x] Fix picking control group from the object when initilizing control group menu.
 - [x] IN PROCESS: Make zooming by attaching camera to a separate ref. frame which is a child of a physics ref. frame in which simulation happens.
-- [ ] Make vehicle orbits visualization.
+- [x] Make vehicle orbits visualization.
+- [ ] Adjust camera serialization/deserialization to match its modified scene.
 - [ ] A BUG: Fix navball rotations.
 Icons seem to be correct but navball is not always.
 - [ ] Port over the air friction model using mesh traingles.
 - [ ] Make atmosphere mesh per planet.